rastasheep/trash-can/README.md

 This is the official command line client for Cloud Foundry.

-You can follow our development progress on [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/892938).
+//You can follow our development progress on [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/892938).

 Getting Started
 ===============